 You’ll travel back 67 million years by time machine, then ride across Cretaceous plains teeming with herds of dinosaurs to reach TimeBase 67, our incredible scientific research station.
-You’ll then tour the laboratories with your expert guide, see the extraordinary work that our Chronotex scientists are undertaking, and experience thrilling views of the gigantic and noisy creatures that inhabit the open plains and forests surrounding TimeBase 67.
+You’ll then tour the laboratories with your expert guide, see the extraordinary work that our scientists are undertaking, and experience thrilling views of the awesome creatures that inhabit the open plains and forests surrounding the TimeBase.

-Your journey begins in a time machine that transports you to the late Cretaceous Period.
-Then your machine converts to a rugged land vehicle for a hazardous and thrilling drive across the plains, looking out across herds of dangerous, boisterous dinosaurs.
-You disembark when you reach TimeBase 67 – our authentic scientific research station that we built 67 million years back in time, and where Chronotex scientists now study living dinosaurs.
+After you arrive in the late Cretaceous Period, our time machine converts to a rugged land vehicle for a hazardous and thrilling drive across the plains, looking out across herds of dangerous, boisterous dinosaurs.
+You disembark when you reach TimeBase 67 – the scientific research station that we built 67 million years back in time, and where our brave scientists now study dangerous dinosaurs.

-With your expert guide, you’ll tour the laboratories and see extraordinary things, such as young dinosaurs in cages and hatchlings emerging from eggs.
+With your expert guide, you’ll tour our laboratories, where you’ll be able to get ‘hands on’ and see extraordinary things, such as young dinosaurs in cages and hatchlings emerging from eggs.
 You’ll also visit the Lookout, with its huge windows providing the most enthralling panoramic views of the dinosaur and prehistoric life teeming around TimeBase 67.

 For more information on food and drink options, please refer to the EventCity website.